Wachema/Wachema/README.md

 - 👋 Hi, I’m Waru Charles Emmanuel, a graduate student doing a major in Biomedical Engineering at Politecnico di Milano in Italy
-- 👀 I’m interested in ...Python for machine learning and artificial intelligence
+- 👀 I’m interested in ...
-- 💞️ I’m looking to collaborate on ...Machine learning projects
+- 💞️ I’m looking to collaborate on ...
 """ Lets code it"""

 <!---